CI/CD with Docker for Beginners

 What is CI/CD?

-There are several tools that you can use to implement CI/CD pipelines.
-One of the widely used tools is Jenkins.
+Several tools can be used to implement CI/CD pipelines.
+One widely used tool is Jenkins.

 Role of Docker in DevOps